BLUE HORIZON 1261

 Durant had been left in the charge, but the cargo master was busy at the moment, so Taro took it upon herself to get their final crew member out there to help.
 She called for her on the intercom, but after several minutes of silence, there was no reply.

 Taro hated to leave the cargo deck when there was work to be done, but the nurse was contracted to help move crates along with everyone else.
 She took the lift up to the next deck and strode directly for the human's cabin.
 When there was no response to her knocking, she let herself into the unlocked compartment.
 Connie's things were all in place about the room, and the closet door was open, but of the nurse, there was no sign.
-She checked the Infirmary next, and then went up to the recreation deck.
+She checked the sickbay next, and then went up to the recreation deck.

 While she took the lift back down to the Hold, Taro mused that Merlin must have taken Connie with him and Jiro to the hospital.
 It seemed logical, but seemed odd that the captain hadn't told anyone about her joining them.
 Perhaps he'd told Durant, she thought, since the grizzly had been left in charge.